pingswept/micropropro/content/logistics/projects.md

 ---
 # Projects

-## P1: Design and build a new Rasperry Pi Pico accessory (due at 10:30 AM, Feb.
-11)
+## P1: Design and build a new Rasperry Pi Pico accessory

 Design a small PCB that can plug into the headers of the [new Raspberry Pi Pico](https://www.raspberrypi.org/documentation/pico/getting-started/) that enhances its capabilities in a new way.